 DVR, as an agency in the Maine Department of Labor (MDOL), adheres to MDOL Policy No. 009 on Language Access.
 The Maine Department of Labor (MDOL) recognizes its obligation to provide linguistic access to services for individuals whose primary language is not English.
 Individuals for whom MDOL staff may need interpreter services include applicants, customers, family members, and/or companions.
 When MDOL staff does not speak the language needed, staff will inform the applicant/consumer that interpreter services are available to ensure equal access to programs and services provided by this Department and its contractors.
 Accordingly, it is the policy of MDOL to provide its staff with interpreter resources to be utilized in providing access to programs and services to Limited English Proficient persons as well as to persons who are deaf or hard of hearing.
 This policy outlines guidelines and procedures for the use of such interpreter services.
 All programs, benefits or services provided by MDOL shall be made available to all eligible persons regardless of their abilities to speak, write and/or understand English and who are deaf or hard of hearing.
 MDOL will provide interpreter services at no cost to individuals applying for or participating in MDOL programs.
 MDOL will have policies and procedures which combine the use of in-person and telephone interpreter services as well as translated material necessary for effective communication.
 MDOL is committed to the continued evaluation and improvement of these services, as well as education of staff in available resources and procedures.
+Every other quarter, DVR’s regularly scheduled meetings with Maine’s protection and advocacy agency – Disability Rights Maine – focus on Deaf Services to identify and address emerging or systemic needs.

+The State Rehabilitation Council and DVR have looked at the need to have more materials available in languages other than English.
+During the last year, DVR conducted a staff survey to learn more about language access needs in the field and inform decision-making.

 6. COORDINATION OF PERSONNEL DEVELOPMENT UNDER THE INDIVIDUALS WITH DISABILITIES EDUCATION ACT

 As outlined in Section 606 (Employment of Individuals with Disabilities) of the Individuals with Disabilities Education Improvement Act, Maine DVR continually makes “positive efforts to employ and advance in employment qualified individuals with disabilities in programs assisted under this title”.
-Currently 25 Transition VR Counselors are assigned to work with the more than 200 Maine High Schools, as well as with out–of–school youth and youth attending private institutions.
-Transition–aged youth represent 40% of all DVR cases in Maine and one of the fastest growing populations served by DVR due to increased focus under WIOA on Pre-Employment Transition Services.
+Approximately 25 Transition VR Counselors are assigned to work with the more than 200 Maine High Schools, as well as with out–of–school youth and youth attending private institutions.
+During PY 20 youth aged 15-22 represented over 41% of all DVR clients.
+However, this number should be considered to be lower than what would have been expected due to the negative impact of the pandemic on traditional outreach, school visits and other information sharing about VR services – as well as some families not prioritizing referrals to VR during this challenging time.
+Transition-age youth remain the fastest growing populationserved by DVR due to increased focus under WIOA on Pre-Employment Transition Services.

-Maine DVR has a Statewide Transition Counselor Advisory Group that meets quarterly to promote best practices in the provision of VR transition services.
-During the last year, this group heard from several guest speakers on disability and employment issues, including benefits counseling, and focused much of its efforts on WIOA implementation and the requirement for increased collaboration with schools and the Maine Department of Education concerning Pre-Employment Transition Services.
+Maine DVR joins the Division for the Blind and Visually Impaired in a Statewide Transition Vocational Rehabilitation Counselor Advisory Group that has increased its frequency of meetings during the pandemic from quarterly to monthly to promote best practices in the provision of VR transition services.
+During the last year, the group has focused on exchange of effective practices in providing remote service and maintaining engagement with youth, families, schools and employers.
+The group has particularly focused on increasing delivery of Pre-Employment Transition Services during the pandemic – including through informational interviews over Zoom, use of Virtual Job Shadow, Virtual Job Clubs and the Virtual Transition Career Exploration Workshop. .